tschf/oracle-db-book/SQL/functions/COLLECT.md

 # COLLECT

-COLLECT is used to return all the values into a nested table.
+`collect` is used to return all the values into a nested table.
 To be useful, you need to have an custom data type to cast the data to, as demonstrated in the example below.

 ```sql
 create table address(